absentabyss/dnsmasq-manager/README.md

 I might change this in the future *(if anyone wants to)*, but for the time being, and because I set `SECONDS_TO_REFRESH{ 5 }`, I have no problems with this setup.

+You should also backup your `/etc/resolv.conf` file for when you uninstall the program, otherwise you may not be able to access any website.

 #### Installing
 Run:
 ```